 17.2.
 Data revision - practice

-Revisions made in response to incorrect statistical values, whether due to errors discovered after regular reporting or the addition of new information, may require more than standard procedures.
-The decision to implement a correction depends on the consequences for the statistical values and when the need for correction occurs.
-In such cases, it is crucial to consider the overall impact on reported statistics.
-Initially, the significance of corrections in relation to the reported statistical values and their reliability should be evaluated.
-Additionally, the informational value of the correction must be evaluated before preparing the revised report.
+Corrections to statistical values, whether due to errors discovered post-reporting or the inclusion of new information, may necessitate more than routine procedures.
+The decision to implement a correction hinge on the impact on the statistical values and the timing of the correction need.
+It is essential to assess the overall effect on the reported statistics.
+Initially, the significance of the corrections relative to the reported values and their reliability should be evaluated.
+Furthermore, the informational value of the correction must be considered before preparing the revised report.

-Selecting an appropriate timing for the correction is vital, considering the importance of the change and the reference period of the statistics.
-In the case of significant corrections, it is recommended to evaluate whether users should receive advance notification about the upcoming correction, and if so, the method and timing of this communication should be revealed.
-It is essential to identify suitable communication channels; although notifications can be sent via e-mail, it is crucial to ensure that all users are also informed through the website where the statistical values are published.
+Choosing the appropriate timing for the correction is crucial, taking into account the importance of the change and the reference period of the statistics.
+For significant corrections, it is advisable to determine whether users should be notified in advance about the upcoming correction.
+If so, the method and timing of this communication should be specified.
+Identifying suitable communication channels is essential; while notifications can be sent via email, it is important to ensure that all users are also informed through the website where the statistical values are published.

-Providing clear and comprehensive information about the corrections is essential, particularly in an additional statement associated with the statistics.
+Providing clear and comprehensive information about the corrections is vital, especially in an additional statement accompanying the statistics.
 The reason for the correction should be included.

 17.2.1.
 Data revision - average size